 The safety of air operation is dependent on the availability of reliable communication and navigation services.
 Current and future communication, navigation and surveillance/air traffic management (CNS/ATM) provisions are highly dependent upon sufficient availability of radio frequency spectrum that can support the high integrity and availability requirements associated with aeronautical safety systems, and demand special conditions to avoid harmful interference to these systems.
 Spectrum requirements for current and future aeronautical CNS systems are specified in the ICAO Spectrum Strategy, as addressed by the Twelfth Air Navigation Conference, and as approved by the ICAO Council.

-In support to the safety aspects related to the use of radio frequency spectrum by aviation, Article 4.10 of the Radio Regulations states that “ITU Member States recognize that the safety aspects of radionavigation and other safety services require special measures to ensure their freedom from harmful interference; it is necessary therefore to take this factor into account in the assignment and use of frequencies”.
+In support to the safety aspects related to the use of radio frequency spectrum by aviation, Article 4.10 of the Radio Regulations states, “ITU Member States recognize that the safety aspects of radionavigation and other safety services require special measures to ensure their freedom from harmful interference; it is necessary therefore to take this factor into account in the assignment and use of frequencies.”
 In particular, compatibility of aeronautical safety services with co-band or adjacent band aeronautical non-safety services or non-aeronautical services must be considered with extreme care in order to preserve the integrity of the aeronautical safety services.

 The continuous increase in air traffic movements as well as the additional requirement for accommodating new and emerging applications such as Unmanned Aircraft Systems (UAS) is placing increased demand on both the aviation regulatory and air traffic management mechanisms.
-As a result the airspace is becoming more complex and the demand for frequency assignments (and consequential spectrum allocations) is increasing.
+As a result, the airspace is becoming more complex and the demand for frequency assignments (and consequential spectrum allocations) is increasing.
 While some of this demand can be met through improved spectral efficiency of existing radio systems in frequency bands currently allocated to aeronautical services, it is inevitable that these frequency bands may need to be increased or additional aviation spectrum allocations may need to be agreed to meet this demand.

-The ICAO Position for the ITU WRC-19 was initially developed in 2016 and 2017 with the assistance of the Frequency spectrum Management Panel (FSMP) and was reviewed by the Air Navigation Commission (ANC) at the [???] meeting of its [???]
+The ICAO Position for the ITU WRC-19 was initially developed in 2016 with the assistance of the Frequency Spectrum Management Panel (FSMP) and was reviewed by the Air Navigation Commission (ANC) at the [???] meeting of its [???]
 Session on [???].
 Following the review by the ANC, it was submitted to ICAO Contracting States and relevant international organizations for comment.
 After a further review of the ICAO Position in the light of the comments received by the ANC on [???], the ICAO position was reviewed and approved by the ICAO Council on [???].
 When the ICAO Position was established, studies on a number of agenda items for WRC-19 were still on-going in the ITU, regional telecommunication organizations as well as the ICAO FSMP.
 These studies were completed by [???]and an update to the ICAO Position was reviewed by the ANC on [???]and approved by Council on [???].

 States and international organizations are requested to make use of the ICAO Position, to the maximum extent possible, in their preparatory activities for the WRC-19 at national level, in the activities of the regional telecommunication organizations and in the relevant meetings of the ITU.